 "Bea?
-Maybe you were an eensy bit harsh with him..."
+Maybe you were an eensy harsh with him..."

 Bea extracted herself from the mouth of the cauldron and put a sudsy hand on her hip, a vehement refusal about to leave her lips.
 Glancing at Scorpius, however, she couldn't quite find the heart to say it.

-His brushing hadn't cleaned at all; in fact, it seemed only to dirty him up rather than actually clean anything.
-Up to his shoulders in grime, perfectly pressed clothes stained, perfectly groomed hair limp—a sight more pitiful than a kitten stuck in a fishbowl.
+His brushing hadn't cleaned at all; in fact, it seemed only to dirty him up rather than clean anything.
+Up to his shoulders in grime, perfectly pressed clothes stained, perfectly groomed hair limp—he was a sight more pitiful than a kitten stuck in a fishbowl.

 With a heavy sigh, she took the canister of Elbow Grease out of her pocket and slid it over to Scorpius.
 "Don't get used to it."
-She dove back into the cauldron without sticking around for a response.
+She dove back into the cauldron without waiting for a response.

 Albus wiggled in to scrub the opposite end.
-"That wasn't so bad," he said quietly.
+"That wasn't so bad.”

 "Oh Bea," he said.
 She immediately winced; it was one of his rare moments of overconfidence, always with misguided intentions.
 "What's wrong with making a friend?"